Hands Nagoya: Recommended Shops and the Most Charming Items!

 article thumbnail image

 The Sumida River Fireworks Festival is an annual event held in July in Tokyo.
-Read on to learn about the features of this festival and its history, as well as tips to make the best out of firework festivals, which are quintessential to Japanese summers.
+In 2024, the festival will be held on July 27 (Saturday) from 19:00.
+Read on to learn about the highlights of this event and its history, how to access the venues, and other tips.

 Sumida River Fireworks Festival: The Most Awaited Summer Event in Tokyo